 Importance of service by trained technicians using genuine Apple displays

-If you need to replace your iPhone display, it's important for a trained technician who uses genuine Apple display parts to repair it.
+If you need to replace the display of your iPhone, it's important that a trained technician uses genuine Apple display parts to repair it.

 For most customers, visiting a professional repair provider with certified technicians who use genuine Apple parts is the safest and most reliable way to get a repair.
-These providers include Apple and Apple Authorized Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.* Repairs performed by untrained individuals using nongenuine parts might affect the safety of the device or functionality of the display.
+These providers include Apple and Apple Authorised Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.* Repairs performed by untrained individuals using non-genuine parts may affect the safety of the device or functionality of the display.
 Apple displays are designed to fit precisely within the device.
-Additionally, repairs that don't properly replace screws or cowlings might leave behind loose parts that could damage the battery, cause overheating, or result in injury.
+Additionally, repairs that don't properly replace screws or cowlings might leave behind loose parts that could damage the battery, cause overheating or result in injury.

-Depending on your location, you can get your iPhone display replaced—in or out of warranty—by visiting an Apple Store or Apple Authorized Service Provider, or by shipping your iPhone to an Apple Repair Center.
+Depending on your location, you can get your iPhone display replaced — in or out of warranty — by visiting an Apple Store or Apple Authorised Service Provider, or by sending your iPhone to an Apple Repair Centre.
 Genuine Apple parts are also available for out-of-warranty repairs from Independent Repair Providers or through Self Service Repair.*

 - Multi-Touch might not respond on parts of the screen